 The Abbotsford Convent Building and the Art Therapy Studio are user friendly to those with a disability and level 1 is accessible via elevator in the East Wing of the main convent building near Cam’s Cafe.
 There are disabled parking bays on St Heliers St and toilet facilities that cater for disability and wheelchair access.
 You can read more about accessibility here.
 Please contact us directly to discuss any additional needs you may have and we will do our best to cater to your individual needs.

 What do you need more of?
 What inside you, is calling you to be present?
 In the first week you will learn how to make a hand bound fabric hard cover journal.
 This journal will become your companion, and will be infused with your creative essence as you sew it together with your focus and what you are choosing to create space for.
 We will meet one another and create our safe container for exploration.

 We will use this week to explore our relationship to trust, to create a safe space to explore and then to inquire into what you would like to create more of in your life.
 Would you like more freedom?
 Energy?
 Space?
 Joy?
 Self confidence?
 Creative expression?
 In what ways would you like to show up in your life?
-In week two we will use the abundant array of creative mediums to explore trust, safety and intention.
+In week two we will use the abundant array of creative mediums to explore trust, safety and intention, and meet our resistance and invite it along for the ride.